 Esteban has served American higher education in a number of national roles, including membership on the Accreditation Review Council of the Higher Learning Commission (HLC) and work as team chair and consultant-evaluator.
 Since 2012 he has been a member of the Commission on Inclusion, American Council of Education (ACE).
 Esteban serves as a board member of the Asian American and Pacific Islander Research in Education (CARE) Commission and the Asian Pacific Americans in Higher Education (APAHE), and has been selected to serve on the national task force for Voluntary System for Accountability (VSA) sponsored by American Association of State Colleges and Universities.

 For the past seven years, he has been an invited speaker and faculty member of the Leadership Development Program for Higher Education offered by Leadership Education for Asian Pacifics held at California State Polytechnic University, Pomona, California.

-Most recently, Dr. Esteban has been nominated to the Equestrian Order of the Holy Sepulchre of Jerusalem.
+Most recently, Dr. Esteban has been inducted into the Equestrian Order of the Holy Sepulchre of Jerusalem.
 He received the Servant Leader Award from St. Paul’s Outreach in April 2014.

 He is the first lay president of Seton Hall in a generation and a devoted fan of Pirate athletic programs.
 He and his wife, Josephine, have a daughter, Ysabella ’12 who is studying medicine at Creighton University.